Alice-Rez/Not-to-forget/README.md

 Simple React to-do app.
 Work in progress - adding new features and making code better as I learn more about React.

-For basic showing of the function, four static tasks were added as a default (but if you w ant to test app, you can add any other items you want :) ).
+For basic showing of the function, five static tasks (four open, one finished) were added as a default (but if you want to test app, you can add any other items you want :) ).

 Currently serverless, just front-end with React.